Insoumis/laec-est-toi/README.md

 #### Advanced

+1. Run Godot, open this project.
-Click on `YOU MAKE LAEC` in the top dock.
+2. Click on `YOU MAKE LAEC` in the top dock.
-Click on `MAKE NEW LEVEL`.
+3. Click on `MAKE NEW LEVEL`.
 Save your level somewhere in `levels/`.

-##### Old way

-Go to `Scene > New inherited scene`, choose `core/Level.tscn`.

-In the Inspector, on the right, select a map scene, and set a title and subtitle.

-Select the `Items` layer node, right-click on it, and instance a child scene from `core/Item.tscn`.

-You can duplicate the Item child scenes, change their concepts, move them around, and hit REFRESH in the top dock of the 2D Editor.

-Save your scene somewhere in `levels/`.
+4. Watch a video: todo

 ---

 You can also make a new map, or submaps.
+A map is a level like any other, it just holds portals.

 ### YOU MAKE ART